 The basic course is the easiest and fastest, but even though the Advanced and Practical courses require more effort and time they are not intentionally difficult.

-In fact I tried my best to make them engaging and not boring.
+In fact I try my best to make them engaging and not boring.

 But it depends on you.